 One of my favorite savory combinations in baked goods is green chilis and Monterey jack cheese.
-They are a match made in heaven and one that this Green Chili Cheese Bread really showcases.
+They are a match made in heaven and one that this Green Chili Cheese Bread showcases.

 What Makes This No Knead Bread So Good?